This app enhances incoming events by including browser & OS details from the

 What if my question isn't answered above?

 We love answering questions.
-Ask us anything via our Questions page or using the Q&A widget at the bottom of this page.
+Ask us anything in our community forums or using the Q&A widget at the bottom of this page.

 Who maintains this app?

 This app is maintained by the community.
-If you have issues with the app not functioning as intended, please raise an issue on the repo.
+If you have issues with the app not functioning as intended, please let us know!

 What if I have feedback on this app?